ihamzehald/django-docker-webapp/README.md

 # django-docker-webapp
-An example of you to create a docker image from a Django application.
+An example of how to create a docker image from a Django application.

+# Usage:

+sudo docker run -d -p 8000:8000 ihamzehald2/test_django_app:v1